ilg-deprecated/arm-none-eabi-gcc-build/README-out.md

 Compared to the ARM distribution, the build procedure is more or less the same and there should be no functional differences.

+The only addition affects newlib, which was extended with `printf()`/`scanf()` support for `long long` and C99 formats (`--enable-newlib-io-long-long` and `--enable-newlib-io-c99-formats`).

 ## Compatibility

-The binaries were built using [xPack Build Box (XBB)](https://github.com/xpack/xpack-build-box), a set of build environments based on slightly older systems and should be compatible with most recent systems.
+The binaries were built using [xPack Build Box (XBB)](https://github.com/xpack/xpack-build-box), a set of build environments based on slightly older systems that should be compatible with most recent systems.

-- GNU/Linux: built with GCC 7.2, running in a CentOS 6 Docker container
+- GNU/Linux: all binaries built with GCC 7.2, running in a CentOS 6 Docker container
-- Windows: built with mingw-w64 GCC 7.2, running in a CentOS 6 Docker container
+- Windows: all binaries built with mingw-w64 GCC 7.2, running in a CentOS 6 Docker container
-- macOS: built GCC 7.2, running in a custom Homebrew instance on macOS 10.10.5.
+- macOS: all binaries built GCC 7.2, running in a custom Homebrew instance on macOS 10.10.5, except GDB which was built with Apple clang, since neither building with GCC 7 or GCC 6 produced functional binaries (SIGABRT for `set language auto`)

 ## Build